-Chapter 10 Final assessment results
+Chapter 10 Cumulative assessment results

-Article 35## Determination of final assessment results
+Article 37## Determining the results of the cumulative assessment

-- 1. After all elements of the final assessment as referred to in article 8 (LL.M. programme specialisations) of these regulations have been administered, the results of the final assessment will be determined by or on behalf of the Examination Board ESL.
-The Department for Exam Administration ESL verifies compliance with all final assessment requirements as referred to in article 8 of these regulations. - 2.
+- 1. After all elements of the final assessment as referred to in article 9 (LL.M. programme Rechtsgeleerdheid specialisations) of these regulations have been administered, the results of the final assessment will be determined by or on behalf of the Examination Board ESL.
+The Department for examination administration verifies compliance with all final assessment requirements as referred to in the article 9 of these regulations. - 2.
 Contrary to the provisions of the first paragraph, prior to determining the final assessment results, the Examination Board ESL itself may test the student's knowledge of one or more elements of the programme, if and in so far as the results of the interim examinations provide reason for doing so. - 3.
 The date of graduation will be the date that follows from the 'Procedural regulations for awarding degrees following final assessments' in Appendix 1. - 4.
-The Exam Administration determines more detailed regulations for registering for the final assessment.
+The head of Student Administration determines more detailed regulations for registering for the final assessment.
 These more detailed regulations require the approval of the Examination Board ESL and will be duly publicised in good time. - 5.
 The final assessment has an unlimited term of validity.